USS Henderson (AP-1): World War II, 1941–1943

 Henderson was berthed beside Battleship row and had both troops and women and children on board.
-On December 6, Marines from the USS Oklahoma and Sailors stationed in Pearl Harbor volunteered to escort the women and children back to California in exchange for extra shore leave.
-When the attack happened, Japanese attack on 7 December 1941, the Henderson was outbound from Pearl Harbor.
-The Henderson cleared Pearl Harbor at the end of the attack.
+On December 6, Marines from USS Oklahoma and sailors stationed in Pearl Harbor volunteered to escort the women and children back to California in exchange for extra shore leave.
+When Japanese forces attacked on 7 December 1941, Henderson was outbound from Pearl Harbor.
+Henderson cleared Pearl Harbor at the end of the attack.
 The captain feared that the Japanese flotilla would continue on to California, having eliminated any opposition from Hawaii.
 Henderson would be a slow, conspicuous, and solitary target in their path.
 He set course for Alaska to avoid being overcome, maintaining strict radio silence even in the face of repeated attempts by the Navy to contact the ship and verify its survival.
 Henderson then hugged the Pacific Northwest coast down to San Francisco Bay, arriving eleven days after it had been presumed missing in action.
 During the Pacific War, Henderson continued its service as a transport between California and Hawaii, making over 20 such voyages with fighting men, civilian passengers, and cargo.
 On her last voyage, she departed Port Hueneme on 18 July 1943 and arrived at Nouméa with 71 much-needed nurses.
 The transport then sailed to the Solomon Islands with SeaBees before returning to San Francisco on 24 September 1943.

 Henderson was decommissioned on 13 October 1943 for conversion to a hospital ship at General Engineering & Dry Dock Company, Oakland, California.